rkaunismaa/CUDA/Massively-Parallel/README.md

+#### Sunday, June 9, 2024

+I think I am going to stick with [this](https://github.com/R100001/Programming-Massively-Parallel-Processors) repo as a code reference for this book.

 #### Wednesday, June 5, 2024

 This folder will contain the code samples referenced in the book "Programming Massively Parallel Processors".